thehunmonkgroup/onenote/README.md

  * Removes the annotation if notes are completely removed

-To use the hook, copy or symlink ```manage_notes_annotation.py``` to your hooks directory, and make sure it's executeable.
+To use the hook, copy or symlink ```manage_notes_annotation.py``` to your Taskwarrior hooks directory, and make sure it's executeable.

  * For the add hook, name it ```on-add-onenote-manage-notes-annotation.py```
  * For the modify hook, name it ```on-modify-onenote-manage-notes-annotation.py```